Unexplained Flying Vehicles

 The corollary of this is that if I can devise such a mechanism, then these unknown flying vehicles are real!

-In trying to deduce what systems might be able to demonstratefusion within a charged sheath vortex, I was following up the possibilityof introducing heavier atomic nuclei such as mercury, and using the chargedsheath vortex to compress this until the lighter fuel nuclei fused.
+In trying to deduce what systems might be able to demonstrate fission within a charged sheath vortex, I was following up the possibilityof introducing heavier atomic nuclei such as mercury, and using the charged sheath vortex to compress this until fission took place.

-This seemed a reasonable hypothesis, so I started searchingthe literature to see if anyone had considered this within conventional fusionresearch, or whether anything anomalous had been reported when working withmercury or mercury vapour in conditions where a charged sheath might develop.
+This seemed a reasonable hypothesis, so I started searchingthe literature to see if anyone had considered this within conventional research, or whether anything anomalous had been reported when working with mercury or mercury vapour in conditions where a charged sheath might develop.

 The searches revealed no results from fusion research, a few references that might be anomalous results from moving positive charge within mercury.